woodenzen/blog/now.md

 #### FAMILY AND FRIENDS TIME
 - I'm taking Mary to her first-ever massage by a professional.
 I'm hoping she loves it.
-- Saturday will be my social day.
-Moscow Farmers Market, coffee with Rich.

 #### PROJECTS

 #### IN THE WOODSHOP
 I'm doing some finishing work.
 I'm applying a mission-style finish to a white oak mirror frame.
 I'm also assembling refrigerator frames, gluing in the magnets, and using a poly finish.
 I'm doing some spoonwork.
 What I need to work on is the mission-style coffee table.

 #### TECH & TOOLS

 #### READING
 - Duhigg, Charles.
 Supercommunicators: How to Unlock the Secret Language of Connection.
 First large print edition, Random House Large Print, 2024.